Produce More Collagen

 - Red fruits and vegetables, including beets and red peppers.

 - Hot and sweet peppers

 - Garlic contains sulfur that is essential in producing collagen quickly.
 It also contains lipoid acid and taurine, and supports rebuilding of damaged collagen fibers.
-It is better to add plenty of garlic as a regular component of your meat dishes, and whatever you cook that requires garlic.
+It is better to add plenty of garlic as a regular ingredient of your meat dishes, and whatever you cook that requires garlic.

-- Foods rich in vitamin A - These can also help to boost production of collagen in your body and will help maintain a high level of collagen.
+- Foods rich in vitamin A. These can also help to boost production of collagen in your body and will help maintain a high level of collagen.
 Examples are baked sweet potatoes, raw carrots, and fresh cantaloupe.